pyrypiironen/wolt_2024/README.md

 2. [Usage with Heroku](#usage-with-heroku)
 3. [Testing](#testing)
 4. [My App](#my-app)
+5. ADD requirements

 ## Usage

-The Application starts running by `uvicorn main:app`
+The Application starts running on your local machine by `uvicorn main:app`

 When the application is running you can send a POST request to `http://127.0.0.1:8000/delivery_fee/`